 The program begins at the Yamnuska office at 7:30 am on the first day.
 The Yamnuska office is located at 200 – 50 Lincoln Park.
 See this map for location.
 If driving from British Columbia it may be easier for you to meet us at the Husky gas station in Radium Hot Springs instead.
 Be there and be ready to go by 10:00 am (MST).
 If meeting us there it is essential that you let us know in advance.
 The Husky station cannot be missed; it is at the junction of highways 93 and 95, right in Radium.

-The 45 kilometer road into the park is a fairly well maintained logging road, however at certain times of year it can be difficult to traverse with a normal low clearance car.
-If renting a vehicle it is best to go with a full size car, Mini-van or SUV with higher clearance.
-Overloading a small car is not recommended unless you allot for extra time on the drive in.
+The 45-kilometre road into the park is a fairly well-maintained logging road, however, at certain times of the year, it can be difficult to traverse with a normal low-clearance car.
+If renting a vehicle it is best to go with a full-size car, Mini-van or SUV with higher clearance.
+Overloading a small car is not recommended unless you allot extra time on the drive in.

 Frequent shuttles connect Calgary International Airport and Canmore.

 Please note that program venues may be within National Parks and/or Kananaskis Country.
 For programs where transportation is not provided by Yamnuska/Canadian Rockies Hiking by Yamnuska, guests will be required to purchase their own pass.

 National Park passes are available both online at https://www.pc.gc.ca/en/voyage-travel/admission and in-person at National park gates and some information centres.

 Kananaskis Country conservation passes are available online at https://www.alberta.ca/kananaskis-conservation-pass.aspx